 Protection Orders are available to persons who have commenced proceedings for a Barring Order or a Safety Order and will last only until the determination by the Court of the Application for one of the other remedy as mentioned above.

 If the parties reside together, it does not require the abusive party to vacate the family home.

 The 1996 Act introduced the remedy of a Safety Order.
 A Safety Order does not require the abusive party to vacate the residence and is, in effect, the same as a long term “Protection Order”.

 A Safety Order prohibits the abusive party from using or threatening to use violence against, molesting or putting in fear the Applicant or a dependent person and if the parties do not reside together, then the abusive party will be inhibited from watching or besetting the place where the Applicant or dependent person resides.

-If you have any queries in relation to any family law matter please do not hesitate to contact us here at Fiona Foley & Co., Solicitors where we will deal with your queries in a professional, efficient and sympathetic manner
+If you have any queries in relation to any family law matter please do not hesitate to contact us here at Foley Turnbull Solicitors LLP where we will deal with your queries in a professional, efficient and sympathetic manner